Siddhishastri/Python_Projects/Insurance Data Analysis/README.md

 + Smoking status
 + Region

-By doing so, we aim to uncover trends and patterns in the dataset and predict insurance costs more accurately.
+By doing so, we aim to uncover trends and patterns in the dataset.

 ## Dataset
 The dataset contains the following columns: